marqs85/ossc_pro/README.md

 * \<num_images\> is the number of separate images in the file which is typically 2 (FPGA bitstream + SW image)
 * \<imgX\> is path to the image file
 * \<offsetX\> is offset in the flash where the image will be placed
-* \<version\> is version string (e.g. 0.69)
+* \<version\> is version string (e.g. 0.79)

-The primary firmware has FPGA bitstream at offset 0x0 and SW image at 0xA00000 so the command is typically as follows:
+The primary firmware has FPGA bitstream at offset 0x0 and SW image at 0x2d0000 (0xA00000 before 0.79) so the command is typically as follows:
 ~~~~
-./create_fw_img 2 ../output_files/ossc_pro.rbf 0x0 ../software/sys_controller/mem_init/flash.bin 0xA00000 0.69
+./create_fw_img 2 ../output_files/ossc_pro.rbf 0x0 ../software/sys_controller/mem_init/flash.bin 0x2d0000 0.79
 ~~~~
-This creates ossc_pro_\<version\>.bin which can be copied to root of SD card as ossc_pro.bin.
+This creates ossc_pro_\<version\>.bin which can be copied to fw folder of SD card.

 Alternative firmware images and dynamic reconfiguration
 --------------------------